 Kotor Evening Stroll

-Strolling through the Kotor Old Town after dark is one of the best times to see the city.
-With fewer tourists and glowing streetlamps, the Old Town lanes are atmospheric in the evening.
+Strolling through the Kotor Old Town after dark is one of the most pleasant times to see the city.
+With fewer people and glowing streetlamps, the Old Town lanes are atmospheric in the evening.
 Plus, in the summer, the temperatures are a lot more comfortable!

 #9 Spend Time Shopping in Kotor